BreakthroughBots/breakthroughbots.github.io/season.md

 ### Mission Strategy

 We'll need to think through which missions to solve and in what order.
 The [FLL Tutorials sketch planner](http://flltutorials.com/Resources/2018/drawplan/index.html) is a useful tool to develop the plan.
+Read the [guide to developing a mission strategy](http://flltutorials.com/translations/en-us/RobotGame/MissionStrategy.pdf).

 ### Programming Language & Robot Design